Frequently Asked Questions (and Some Others Too!)

 Apart from obviously attending to them quickly as they are living organisms, please see our Mushroom Farm Instructions.
 We've taken great effort to provide detailed instructions, including some species specific information, to arm you with all the information you need to have the best chance at success!

 What Should I Do When My Slants/Petri Dish/Liquid Cultures Arrive?

 We presume that if you are ordering these items you have some level of familiarity with fungus.
 Still, we humbly suggest that if you are not planning on using your colonized media immediately, storing it in a refrigerator will allow it to keep for several months, and in the case of slants, years.
 A general rule of thumb is that cooling down mycelium slows and safely "suspends" it for a good deal of time - people have stored colonized spawn in the refrigerator for months with success.
-If you want to really get into the weeds of preserving fungus, this article from Cornell University is a fun read.

 What is your Return Policy?

 Please see our Refund and Replacements policy.

 Why Aren't My Mushroom Farms Growing?

 Please see our Mushroom Farm Instructions for detailed instructions on how to ensure success with your grows.
 We've included a specific section on troubleshooting, which outlines common issues encountered when growing mushrooms as well as common mistakes people make and which hopefully you'll avoid!
 In the unlikely event there is a true problem, have no fear, as your order is backed by our Humble Fungus Guarantee!